divit-agrawal/divit-agrawal/README.md

 ### Hi there 👋

 I am **Divit Agrawal** and welcome to my GitHub profile!
-- 🔭 I’m currently working on a games website using react
+- 🔭 I’m currently working on freelance web projects
-- 🌱 I’m currently learning Web Development
+- 🌱 I’m learning more about Backend Web Development
 - ✨ I'm interested in MERN stack
-- 👯 I’m looking to collaborate on web development projects
+- 👯 I’m also learning XR Developement
-- 💬 Ask me about how I am learning web development for free
+- 💬 Ask me about how I am learning web development and XR development for free
 - 📫 How to reach me: divitagrawal@gmail.com
-- 😏 Fun fact: I am a start-up enthusiast
+- 😏 Fun fact: I am a start-up enthusiast too!

 ### Stats 📈